joenap/lazynet/README.md

 ## Usage

-Suppose you are lazily reading IDs from a source, to be used in HTTP requests:
+Suppose you are lazily reading IDs from a flat file, to be used in HTTP requests:

 ```
-def lazy_ids():
+def ids():
+    with open('ids_short.txt') as fin:
-    for id in range(10):
+        for line in fin:
-        yield id
+        yield line.strip()
 ```

 You create a url using each individual ID: